1951 eruption of Mount Lamington

-In early January 1951, a series of minor explosions and earthquakes rocked Mount Lamington, a volcano in Oro Province, Territory of Papua and New Guinea.
-Prior to the eruption, Mount Lamington was not recognized as a volcano due to the absence of historically-recorded eruptions and dense vegetation cover.
+In early January 1951, a series of minor explosions and earthquakes rocked Mount Lamington, a volcano in the Australian-administered Territory of Papua and New Guinea (now in Oro Province, Papua New Guinea).
+Prior to the eruption, Mount Lamington was not recognized as a volcano due to the absence of historically recorded eruptions and dense vegetation cover.
 From January 15, volcanic activity intensified, and tall eruption plumes were generated.
 The largest eruption occurred on the morning of January 21 when a thick black plume of ash rose 50,000 ft into the atmosphere.
 The eruption collapsed a lava dome and produced a lethal pyroclastic flow that killed 2,942 people.
 In the years after the eruption, new lava domes formed and collapsed in succession.
 Activity persisted until July 1956.
 The eruption is the deadliest natural disaster in Australian history, as the region was under the rule of the Government of Australia.

 Tectonic setting

 Volcanism in Papua New Guinea is due to the ongoing subduction of oceanic crust beneath the island due to plate tectonics.
 Mount Lamington is situated within the Hydrographers Range; a small, forested coastal mountain range.
 The mountain range is the remnant of a heavily eroded Quaternary stratovolcano.
 The dominant rock types are andesite and basaltic andesite.
 While a majority of the range's eruptive history occurred during the Pleistocene, the presence of cinder cones and craters on the southern flank of the range suggest volcanism also took place during the Holocene.
 The mountain lies adjacent to the Owen Stanley Range.
 Nearby volcanoes include Mount Suckling and Mount Victory.